sesam/grin/SECURITY.md

 As of this writing, Grin is a **traditional open source project** with limited to no direct funding.
 As such, we have little means with which to compensate  security researchers for their contributions.
 We recognize this is a shame and intend to do our best to still make these worth while by:

-* Advertising the vulnerability, the researchers, or their team on a public page linked from our website, with a links of their choosing.
+* Advertising the vulnerability, the researchers, or their team on a public page linked from our website, with a link of their choosing.
 * Acting as reference whenever this is needed.
 * Setting up retroactive bounties whenever possible.